Sieber-1/Workflow/README.md

-README

-Hello, this is just a rough explanation of my code and how I extract the key data points from invoices.

-The full backend is intentionally not included, since I don’t want the project to be easily copied and reused.
-However, those of you with a technical background will probably recognize how this structure could be extended.

-In theory, this setup can be used to build a complete invoice automation pipeline, especially when combined with an OCR component to process and extract data from documents.
+READ ME
+This repository provides a structural overview and proof-of-concept for an AI-driven invoice automation pipeline.

+Currently, the repository contains the core JSON configurations and extraction schemas.
+These files define the precise data points, structural rules, and parameters the AI uses to target, parse, and extract the relevant information from raw invoice documents.

+Please note: The full backend logic and production-ready execution code have been intentionally omitted to protect proprietary logic and maintain data security standards.

+However, developers with a technical background will easily recognize how this setup serves as the blueprint for a larger system.
+When combined with an open-source OCR component and AI models, these JSON structures act as the core decision-making engine to build a fully automated, end-to-end data processing workflow.